 - i.
 Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - ii.
 Companies whose involvement in coal or coal-based energy exceeds the thresholds set out by our Coal Exit Policy. - iii.
-Other sectors:

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+Other sectors: - tobacco, based on factors such as investment objectives and risk tolerance.